CodeRabbit-byte/Mora/README.md

 **A minimalist focus app built for deep, intentional work.**

 Mora strips away everything that doesn't help you show up and start.
 It gives you a single task, a quiet timer, and a workspace that deepens with every session — from a blank canvas to a lived-in record of what you've built.
+(Testing for now, no servers yet)

 ---